API Reference

 | name | String | Name of the segment. |

 A Product object describes items in a catalog.
-Most properties are optional and may be null.
+Most properties are optional and might be null.

 Properties